danielpetho/fancy/CONTRIBUTING.md

 1. Navigate to the `src/content/docs/components` directory.
 2. In the same category folder as the component source, create a new `.mdx` file for the documentation.
 3. In the component header, add a title, description.
-4. Also add yourself as the author (and others, if there are multiple ones) in a markdown format, ideally with a link to your website or other profile.
-It expects the following format: `author: "[author_1](https://x.com/author_1), [author_2](https://x.com/author_2)"`.
-Please, ensure that it's a string, either in single or double quotes.
+4. Also add yourself as the author (and others, if there are multiple ones) in the following format, ideally with a link to your website or other profile: `author: author_1 <https://x.com/author_1>, author_2 <https://x.com/author_2?`.

 An example of a component header: